adenueltech/StarkQuest/docs/smart-contracts/README.md

 To integrate with the frontend, developers should:

 1. **Connect to StarkNet**: Use starknet.js to connect to the network
-2. **Load Contract ABIs**: Import the JSON ABI files for each contract
+2. **Load Contract ABIs**: Import the JSON ABI files for the contract
 3. **Initialize Contracts**: Create contract instances using the addresses
 4. **Call Functions**: Use the contract methods to interact with the blockchain